Massachusetts New England, USA Travel Guide

 It offers a refreshing alternative to overland travel and an unique perspective of the coastline.

-There are no specific exit fees or taxes for departing the United States via air or sea, beyond those already included in your airline tickets or cruise fares.
+There are you won't pay exit fees for leaving the United States via air or sea, beyond those already included in your airline passes or cruise fares.

 Allow ample time for check-in, security, and transfers.